-When it comes to the four physical quantities of distance, time, energy and inertia, it is tempting to treat them as if they are somehow outside of physics.
+When it comes to the four physical quantities of distance, time, energy and inertia, it’s tempting to treat them as if they are somehow outside of physics.
 We can imagine a god in the heavens holding a ruler and a clock, distributing energy and bestowing inertia onto matter.

-However, that would not be physics, and this is a book about physics, so we must find another way to define these quantities if we are to include them in our model.
+However, that wouldn’t be physics, and this is a book about physics, so we must find other ways to define these quantities if we are to include them in our model.

 The way we can do this is as follows: